Young climate activists denounce 'youth-washing' in Milan

 “They are going to say that this is what the youth movement wants,’’ she said.
 “And we will not let them.”

 Danish delegate Rikke Nielsen estimated that at least one-third of the delegates were not happy with the process that had unfolded at the Milan conference.
-She said they pushed to include a demand that fossil fuels be abolished by 2030.
+She said they pushed to include a demand that fossil fuels be abolished by 2030 but wasn't sure if it would end up in the final version.

-The document itself was not yet completed at the end of the conference.
+The document itself was not yet complete by the end of the conference.
 Organizers said the youth delegates wanted to fine-tune it and had until Oct.
 25. Organizers also chafed against suggestions that it was pre-written, saying it was a compilation of suggestions they had received from delegates going into the meeting, and that the three days had been spent hammering out details.

 In the end, Thunberg declined to speak to demonstrate discontent with police actions, organizers said.